BK610/mark-iskarous-website/HANDOVER.md

 2. **Creating Components**

    - Reusable components go in `src/components`
-   - Use TypeScript for type safety
    - Follow the existing component structure
    - Components can be made with Astro or a Javascript framework like React

 3. **Styling**

-   - Use [Tailwind CSS](https://tailwindcss.com/) classes directly in components
+   - Use [Tailwind CSS](https://v3.tailwindcss.com/) classes directly in components
-   - Note: Uses **Tailwind V3**
+   - Note: Uses **Tailwind V3**, so make sure you view the correct documentation to learn more.
+Or, upgrade to the latest Tailwind version.
    - Global styles can be added in `src/styles`

 4. **Content Management**